flobath/glados/docs/language-doc/docs/reference/whitespace.md

 So, finally, what happens to linebreaks which are not escaped?
 In short, when outside of a function: they are simply ignored; when inside a function body: they are an alternative to semicolons as "end of statements".

 ...
-But they still sometimes ignored for readibilty.
-For a technical explanation of how linebreaks can be ignored within a function body, keep reading, or for a practical explanation, go to the [function reference](./functions#end-of-statement).
+But they still sometimes ignored for readability.
+For a technical explanation of how linebreaks can be ignored within a function body, keep reading, or for a practical explanation, go to the [statement reference](./statements.md#end-of-statements).

-### How linebreaks are conditionnally ignored
+### How linebreaks are conditionally ignored

 To understand the following explanation, you will need a basic understanding of how the FunChill compiler works.
 There are two parts of the compiler which are relevant to understand how linebreaks are ignored: